Squeezed Attention: Accelerating Long Context Length LLM Inference: Results

-In order to validate our method, we perform evaluation on long-context datasets from LongBench \cite{bai2023longbench}, a comprehensive multi-task benchmark for long-context understanding.
-LongBench contains a broad set of tasks that cover a range of key long-context applications including Single and Multi-Document QA, Few-shot Learning, Summarization, and Code Completion.
-We evaluate our approach on the non-synthetic English language tasks in Longbench.
-Table \ref{tab:longbench} provides evaluation of our method on LongBench for the LLaMA-2-7B-32K~\cite{llama-2-7b-32k}, LWM-Text-Chat-1M~\cite{liu2024world}, and Longchat-7B-v1.5-32K models \cite{longchat2023}.
+We evaluate our method on long-context datasets from LongBench \cite{bai2023longbench}, a comprehensive benchmark which includes document QA, few-shot learning, and code completion tasks.
+Table \ref{tab:longbench} provides evaluation of our method on the non-synthetic English language tasks in LongBench for the LLaMA-2-7B-32K~\cite{llama-2-7b-32k}, LWM-Text-Chat-1M~\cite{liu2024world}, and Longchat-7B-v1.5-32K models \cite{longchat2023}.
 We also provide baseline comparisons with QUEST \cite{tang2024quest}.
 To ensure a fair comparison, we set the token budget for their method dynamically for each input sample to match our approach.
-Additional details for the baseline configuration are provided in Appendix \ref{appendix:experimental}.
+We also provide Longbench evaluation for Llama-3.1-8B and Falcon3-7B in Appendix \ref{sec:appendix-llama3}.
+Additional baseline configuration details are provided in Appendix \ref{appendix:experimental}.

-The results show that our method provides similar accuracy as the full KV cache baseline on long context-length tasks, while offering significant efficiency improvement in terms of reduction in KV cache loading and attention computation.
-Across all three models, our method maintains full KV cache accuracy with less than 0.11 point degradation at 70\% sparsity, reducing the KV budget by 3.1$\times$.
+The results show that our method provides similar accuracy to the full KV cache baseline on long context-length tasks, while offering significant efficiency improvement in terms of reduction in KV cache loading and attention computation.
+Across all three models in Table \ref{tab:longbench}, our method maintains full KV cache accuracy with less than 0.11 point degradation at 70\% sparsity, reducing the KV budget by 3.1$\times$.
 Even at a more aggressive 90\% sparsity, which reduces the KV budget by 8$\times$, our method only introduces a small accuracy degradation of within 0.5 points.
 Note that our method’s accuracy also matches an idealized baseline, where full attention is computed with all keys before retaining only the highest-scoring ones, as further discussed in Appendix \ref{appendix:ideal}.
-This demonstrates that our method can effectively identify and retrieve only the most relevant keys (i.e., those that yield high attention scores) without loading the entire keys.
+This demonstrates that our method can effectively identify and retrieve the most relevant keys (i.e., those that yield high attention scores) without loading all the keys.